-So you whipped up an awesome tasting green smoothie, and chugged it down.
+So you whipped up an awesome tasting green smoothie and then chugged it down.

-Next thing you know, your tummy isn’t happy.
+The next thing you know, your digestive system isn’t happy.

-Whether you’re feeling bloated, gassy, or if you’re going to the toilet more often than you’d like, the green smoothie might be the cause.
+Whether you’re feeling bloated, gassy or if you’re going to the toilet more often than you’d like, the green smoothie might be the cause of your discomfort.

 But that doesn’t mean that you have to give up your green smoothie!

-After all, green smoothies are generally healthy, and can still be an integral part of a balanced meal plan.
+After all, green smoothies are generally healthy and can still be an integral part of your balanced meal plan.

-Here are a few reasons why a green smoothie might give you stomach issues, and what you can do to work around the problem.
+Here's a few reasons why green smoothies might give you stomach issues.

 A sudden increase in fibre intake

-The great thing about smoothies with plenty of greens is that they are a great source of fibre.
+The great thing about smoothies with plenty of leafy greens in them is that they are a great source of fibre.

 Greens contain insoluble fibre that add bulk to your poop, and soluble fibre that feeds the good bacteria in your gut.

 But if you’re not used to eating a good amount of fibre, hitting the green smoothies hard can lead to some tummy troubles.